Who am I?

 Johanna Nield is my pseudonym; as a child I promised myself that if I’m ever fortunate enough to have my work published, then that is the name by which my readers will know me.

 In real life, I’m a wife, mother, sister, daughter, grandmother.
 I work full-time, study part-time and write in-between!
-I’m now a Team Leader with an international healthcare company but I previously worked for a national children’s charity – it was a challenging and sometimes heartbreaking job, but I loved it – and the people I worked with partially inspired my novels.
-In my spare time I love writing, reading, Doctor Who, photography, theatre and chocolate (not necessarily in that order).
+I’m now a Revenue Analyst with an international healthcare company but I previously worked for a national children’s charity – it was a challenging and sometimes heartbreaking job, but I loved it – and the people I worked with partially inspired my novels.
+In my spare time I love writing, reading, Doctor Who, photography, Shakespeare, David Tennant and chocolate (not necessarily in that order).
 My love for my husband and family comes before all else.

 I was born in St Asaph and have lived for most of my life in Rhyl, a seaside resort surrounded by hills on the North Wales coast.
 I attended Ysgol Emmanuel primary school and Rhyl High school, where the English teachers in particular were hugely supportive and influential.
 They nurtured my love of reading and writing, and I credit them with passing on their passion for Shakespeare, Chaucer, and many other inspirational authors.

 I began writing for pleasure around the age of ten, when a beloved teacher introduced us to the concept of Creative Writing, which was added to the school curriculum at that time.
 By my early teens I was spending most evenings writing at the dining room table while the rest of my family watched TV.
 I wrote short pieces of prose, poetry, short stories, and what would today be recognised as fanfiction, but I never shared my work with anyone other than a school-friend with an interest in one of my Bonanza stories.